ailynux/ReactMastery/02_hooks/hooks.md

-# React Hooks: useState, useEffect, useRef, useMemo, and useCallback
+# React Hooks: useState, useEffect, useRef, useMemo, and useCallback (needs editing)

 This module dives into essential React Hooks that empower functional components with state, lifecycle methods, and performance optimizations.
 Understanding and applying these hooks will allow you to create efficient, interactive, and optimized React applications.